Small Business Grants In Texas

 Government agencies are the biggest grant distributors.
 Though the application process is lengthy and the competition is fierce, there is a huge upside to receiving federal grants i.e. business growth opportunities.

-If you are a for-profit US-based business and have been operating for more than 6 months, and have no more than 99 employees, this business capital funding is for you.
+If you’re a for-profit US-based business operating for more than 6 months and have no more than 99 employees, this business capital funding is for you.

-FedEx distributes over $250,000 to 10 small business owners to support and enhance business operations.
+FedEx distributes over $230,000 to 10 small business owners to support and enhance business operations, every year.

 Read more

-The Hello Alice community partners up with other enterprises such as Amazon, eBay, and Shopify.
-They together offer small businesses and startups grants who are at different stages of their business growth.
+The Hello Alice community partners with other enterprises such as Amazon, eBay, and Shopify to offer small business grants in the community.

 These grants are offered quarterly to startups that have been operational for more than a year.